willdurand/willdurand.github.io/_posts/2012-05-31-geocoder-the-missing-php5-library.markdown

 always useful.
 Today this library has more than 230 watchers on GitHub, and it's time to introduce it here.

-The library is standalone, and  splitted in two parts: `HttpAdapaters` which are responsible to get data from remote APIs, and `Providers` which own the logic to extract information.
+The library is standalone, and split in two parts: `HttpAdapaters` which are responsible to get data from remote APIs, and `Providers` which own the logic to extract information.

 ### Adapters ###

-There are many adapters to use Geocoder with [Buzz](https://github.com/kriswallsmith/Buzz), [cURL](http://php.net/manual/book.curl.php), [Guzzle](https://github.com/guzzle/guzzle), or [Zend Http
+There are many adapters to use Geocoder with:
+[Buzz](https://github.com/kriswallsmith/Buzz),
+[cURL](http://php.net/manual/book.curl.php),
+[Guzzle](https://github.com/guzzle/guzzle), or [Zend Http